mattyonweb/fiume/README.md

 ## What it can do

-- Download of single-file torrents from peers!
+- Download of single-file torrents from peer!
 - Save download state beetwen sessions, and start again at a later time

+## What it can SOMEWHAT do

+- Reach acceptable speed downloads (I may have a very low bar)

 ## What it can NOT do

 - Download of multiple-file torrents
-- Reach high speed downloads
 - Support DHT, Message Stream Encryption or any other extension
 - Manage more than one download at a time (although you could spawn more than one Fiume process to do that)
+- Download from more than one peer concurrently
+- It can download, but I'm not so sure about uploading (correctly)